knoxstation/SPORE/README.md

 #

 <img src="Art/icon.png" align="left" width="220"> SPORE is a singer created using the open source voice synthesis software, Diffsinger.
 At the moment, SPORE is only available in English.
 This repo includes Official art Voicebank releases, and updates.
+Their Dataset can be accessed through [Google Drive](https://drive.google.com/drive/folders/1IV71YxyMURqFACkiN6v__u_kLFggAO9s?usp=sharing)

 SPORE has an androgynous, mezzo-soprano voice, with their voice ranging optimally from f#3 to C5.
 Their voice is smooth and crisp with a controlled tone.
 SPORE also supports various voice parameters.